Subspace Selected Variational Quantum Configuration Interaction with a Partial Walsh Series

-\emph{Theory and Methods.--} A molecular electronic Hamiltonian under the Born-Oppenheimer approximation can be expressed as~\cite{Szabo:2012},
+\textit{Theory and Methods--} A molecular electronic Hamiltonian under the Born-Oppenheimer approximation can be expressed as~\cite{Szabo:2012},

-where $\hat{a}$ and $\hat{a}^{\dagger}$ are fermionic annihilation and creation operators, and $K^m_n$ and $V^{mn}_{pq}$ are one- and two-body integrals respectively.
+where $\hat{a}$ and $\hat{a}^{\dagger}$ are fermionic annihilation and creation operators, and $K^m_n$ and $V^{mn}_{pq}$ are one- and two-body integrals, respectively.
 For this Hamiltonian, a general $N$-electron wavefunction, $|\Psi \rangle$, can be written as a linear combination of SDs,

 where $D$ is the number of SDs in the expansion, and $c_k$ and $|\psi_k\rangle$ are the $k^\textrm{th}$ coefficient and $N$-electron SD, respectively.
 Generally called a CI wavefunction, the choice of the set of SDs results in approximate eigenstates for the Hamiltonian in $r$ spin-orbitals or qubits.
 For example, full CI (FCI) uses the expansion that includes all $N$-electron basis functions, and can represent the exact eigenstates of the Hamiltonian~\cite{Szabo:2012}.
-Such an approach scales combinatorially in $r$ and $N$, and polynomially-scaling approaches based on SCI are frequently used in classical simulations for computing many-electron ground states~\cite{Booth:2013, Holmes:2016}.
-When the wavefunction has several large CI coefficients, the state is commonly termed \emph{multireference}; the purpose of the present work is quantum state preparation of multireference CI wavefunctions.
+Such an approach scales combinatorially in $r$ and $N$; however, recent advances in finding accurate and approximation CI expansions based on SCI have significantly expanded the capacity of CI techniques beyond standard FCI algorithms.~\cite{Booth:2013, Holmes:2016}

-The algorithm has two main steps: superposition preparation, and \emph{Ansatz} application, where we assume the quantum circuit is initially composed of $r$ qubits.
-The $r$-qubit Hilbert space contains many more Slater determanints than those in the $N$-electron space, but we must prepare the uniform superposition only over the \emph{selected} determinants, which could be the FCI expansion or an unstructured subspace.
-For the \emph{Ansatz} preparation, we apply a diagonal operator of CI coefficients to the uniform superposition to prepare the wavefunction.
-This diagonal operator is in general not unitary, so we use an ancillary qubit and construct a dilated diagonal unitary.
+Enconding these wavefunctions in a quantum circuit is non-trivial for at least two reasons.
+First, while Fock space is constructed to enforce the symmetries of $N$-electron wavefunctions, the full qubit Hilbert space does not.
+Second, MR wavefunctions tend to have amplitudes that span the full qubit space, resulting in deep circuits for encoding.
+These two considerations motivate the two steps of our algorithm: superposition preparation, and \textit{Ansatz} application.
+Because the $r$-qubit Hilbert space contains many more Slater determanints than the $N$-electron space, we prepare the uniform superposition only over \textit{selected} determinants, which could correspond to FCI or some other expansion.
+Finally, we apply a diagonal operator of CI coefficients to the uniform superposition to prepare the CI wavefunction.
+This diagonal operator is not unitary in general, so we use an ancillary qubit and construct a dilated diagonal unitary through a simple transformation.